-M.F.A.
-Directing, Yale School of Drama
+M.F.A. in Directing, Yale School of Drama

 Multiple years of freelance directorial work